-Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020.
+Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020 (Social/Applied concentration & Developmental/Education concentration)

 In this course, we draw on philosophy, psychology, and sociology, as well as on art and literature to examine empirical studies of social and moral development in childhood and adolescence.
 The development of moral perspectives, or what it means to a child or an adolescent to be good, is considered against the backdrop of moral issues and injustices of race and racism.